-Daily- Daily_Detention will be held Monday- Thursday from 4pm-5pm for students who receive 5 demerits or are removed from class, or extreme hall, or cafeteria violations.
-Daily detention will be held in the library and doors will be locked at 4:10pm, no students will be allowed after without a pass.
+Daily- Daily\Detention will be held Monday- Thursday from 3:00pm-4:00pm for students who receive 5 demerits and/or are removed from class, or extreme hall, or cafeteria violations.
 The daily detention list will be announced prior to dismissal.
 Failure to attend daily detention will result in 2 days of ISS (In School Suspensions).
+Repeat offenders will receive OSS.

-Weekly- Weekly Detentions will be held weekly on Fridays between 2:00 pm and 3:30 pm, with the exception of holidays.
-Students who receive 10-25 demerits serve from 2:00pm-3:00pm; students who receive more than 25 demerits serve from 2:00pm-3:30pm.
-Additionally students who earn more than 25 demerits will lose FRAT privileges the following week on Monday and Tuesday or 2 days.
-Detention make-ups can only be utilized if the student had a legal excuse from their parents provided in writing.
-Generically, detentions are ninety minutes long.
+Weekly- Weekly Detentions will be held weekly on Fridays between 2:00 pm and 3:00 pm, with the exception of holidays.
+Students who skip daily or weekly detention will receive 2 days ISS; repeat offenders may receive up to 5 days OSS.
+Detention make-ups that can only be utilized if the student has a legal excuse from their parents provided via phone call or email.
+Generically, detentions are sixty minutes long.